camjbush/Sustainability-High-School-Mathematics/book/content/Cameron_Ex1.md

 ![](../images/TempMap.png)

-**Q5)With regards to equation 6, identify the parameter which could cause a change in the global average surface temperature over time.
+**Q5) With regards to equation 6, identify the parameter which could cause a change in the global average surface temperature over time.
 (The surface temperature is a function of what variable?)**

 In looking at the equation, you likely identified that the only parameter which human intervention may have effected is ϵ, the emissivity of the atmosphere.

-**Q6)Solve the equation for varying levels of emissivity, and see if you can identify a relationship between the emissivity and the global temperature.**
+**Q6) Solve the equation for varying levels of emissivity, and see if you can identify a relationship between the emissivity and the global temperature.**

 Notice that as the emissivity approaches 1, the global temperature increases to 30 degrees Celsius.

 ![](../images/EmissivityPlot.png)

+**Want to add a last section which implements linear algebra**